-3. Project Delivery Model for the Process Plant Construction
+6. Project Delivery Model for the Process Plant Construction

 • The Company is reviewing the relative merits of a fixed price turnkey EPC delivery option for the construction of the process plant against the more conventional EPCM alternative.
-The Company has received comprehensive proposals for both EPCM and fixed price EPC contracts for the process plant construction from well-recognized global engineering firms.
-The Company is currently evaluating all options and expects to make a selection in the near future.
-Once a selection is completed, detailed engineering and early procurement activities will commence.
+The Company has received comprehensive proposals for both EPCM and fixed price EPC contracts for the process plant construction from leading global engineering firms.
+The Company is currently evaluating these options and expects to make a selection once a binding commitment for project financing is secured.
+Detailed engineering and early procurement activities will commence immediately thereafter.

-4. Project Leadership Recruitment
+7. Project Leadership Appointments

-- The Company concluded its search of an experienced site-based Project Director with the announced hiring of Mark Humphery in October 2019.
-Mr. Humphery is a mechanical engineer with 25 years of experience in the mining industry and successfully led the construction and commissioning on two recent greenfield projects in Guinea and Colombia, and had previously worked in Burkina Faso in senior engineering, project implementation and construction roles.
-Mr. Humphery will lead the Company's construction and commissioning efforts at Bomboré. - Under Mr. Humphery's leadership, the Company has and will continue to supplement the Owner's on-site project development team through additional senior hires in mining, engineering, construction and field supervision, and procurement over the coming months. - On November 20, 2019, the Company announced the appointment of Ian Chang as the Company's VP Projects.
-Mr. Chang will work in close collaboration with Mr. Humphery to ensure that engineering and design meet the project's stringent specifications for operability, costs and schedule, and that contractors adhere to their contractual commitments during the field construction phase.
-Mr. Chang will ensure progress and performance throughout the construction lifecycle is actively managed to provide for a successful project outcome. - Mr. Chang is a registered professional engineer with over 30 years of experience, and has overseen projects from initial design through to commissioning both in corporate management roles and in senior positions with leading engineering companies.
-Mr. Chang was recently the VP Project Development on the Brucejack gold mine during its early construction.
+- During the year, the Company bolstered the technical and management capabilities of its project development team through the recruitment of: - Mark Humphery Project Director.
+Mr. Humphery is a mechanical engineer with 25 years of experience in the mining industry, successfully led the construction and commissioning on two recent greenfield projects in Guinea and Colombia, and had previously worked in Burkina Faso in senior engineering, project implementation and construction roles.
+Mr. Humphery joined the Company in October 2019 and is leading the Company's construction and commissioning efforts at Bomboré. - ➤ Ian Chang VP Projects.
+Mr. Chang is a registered professional engineer with over 30 years of experience and has overseen projects from initial design through to commissioning both in corporate management roles and in senior positions with leading engineering companies.
+Mr. Chang works in close collaboration with Mr. Humphery to ensure that engineering and design meet the project's stringent specifications for operability, costs and schedule, and that contractors adhere to their contractual commitments during the field construction phase.
+Mr. Chang joined the Company on November 20, 2019. - Senior site-based hires.
+During the fourth quarter of 2019, the Company made further experienced hires to its Owner's site-based project team in the areas of mining, engineering, construction and field supervision.